Small Intestinal Bacterial Overgrowth

 The small intestine's role is primarily that of nutrient absorption, and therefore overgrowth in this area allow the bacteria to rob you of essential nutrients.
 Vitamin D, K, iron and b12 deficiencies are popular among these patients.

 The inflammation produced by the endotoxins of the bacteria are also an attributing cause to leaky gut syndrome and the development of multiple food sensitivities.
 Furthermore, SIBO can inhibit nutrient absorption and lead to carbohydrate intolerance, malabsorption/malnutrition, anemia, weight loss, and so on.
+Bacterial imbalanced can also change the way hormones are metabolized and excreted, and have been correlated with acne, irregular periods, and other hormonal issues like adrenal fatigue.

 SIBO Breath Testing